microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 seriesSum(25)
 ```

-What if you didn't want to show the series total but wanted to use it somewhere else in the program?
+What if you didn't want to show the series total but wanted to use the value somewhere else in the program?
 We can get the number by adding a return value to the function.

 ```typescript
 function seriesSum(n: number) {